hassanmehmood-fol/Student_Management_System/README.md

 - **Admin**: `/admin/` - Django admin panel
 - **Swagger Documentation**: `/swagger/` - Interactive API documentation (when running)

+Implemented API endpoints (currently wired in project):
+- Register: POST /api/user/register/
+  - Body JSON: {"username": "user1", "email": "user@example.com", "password": "Passw0rd!", "role": "student"}
+- Login: POST /api/user/login/
+  - Body JSON: {"email": "user@example.com", "password": "Passw0rd!"}
+  - Returns: access and refresh JWT tokens and user info

+Notes about admin endpoints: the project contains an admin view to create users programmatically (admin/create-user) but the admin API URL is not currently exposed in `admin/urls.py` or included in the project's `urls.py`.
+If you want an admin API endpoint, add a path such as `/api/admin/create-user/` in `admin/urls.py` and include it in the project URLs.

 ## Authentication
 - Uses JWT token-based authentication
 - Include token in Authorization header: `Authorization: Bearer <your_token>`